-WHAT EXACTLY ARE THEY MADE FROM?
+WHAT EXACTLY ARE THE MAILERS MADE FROM?

 Compostable Mailers are made from home-compostable materials, mainly corn starch and PBAT (a compostable ingredient which bonds the renewable ingredients together).